Atticus29/best-article-to-support-this/README.md

     * On a Mac, this would be in the Applications/Utilities directory, and is called, "Terminal"
     * Windows uses a Terminal program as well, but a Terminal with all the capabilities we'll require is not installed by default.
 Thankfully, we can easily download and install a Terminal program that does fit our needs.
 There are many options available, but we recommend using a terminal program called git bash.
 You can download this free program at [msysgit.github.io](https://git-for-windows.github.io/).
-  * Clone this track survey repository by typing, `git clone https://github.com/Atticus29/TrackSuggester.git`
+  * Clone this track survey repository by typing, `git clone https://github.com/Atticus29/best-article-to-support-this.git`
 * Download
-  * Click [here](https://github.com/Atticus29/_repoNameHere_/archive/master.zip) to download the repo
+  * Click [here](https://github.com/Atticus29/best-article-to-support-this/archive/master.zip) to download the repo
   * Unzip the zipped repository
-* Open the TrackSuggester folder and double-click on index.html.
+* Open the best-article-to-support-this folder and double-click on index.html.
 * Make your selections and click submit as instructed on the site.

 ## Known Bugs

 There are no known bugs.
-I'd be interested to know if you find any.
+We'd be interested to know if you find any.

 ## Support and contact details